amallal2004/python-hangman-game/README.md

 Special thanks to Angela Yu for providing the 100 Days of Code course on Udemy, which inspired this project.

-The ASCII art used in this project was created by Christopher Johnson.
-The word list used in this project was provided by The Hangman Project.

 Thanks to all these people and organizations for their contributions to the development of this project.